Philadelphia Pennsylvania Temple

 The Philadelphia Pennsylvania Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in the Logan Square neighborhood of Philadelphia.
-Completed in 2016, the intent to construct the temple was announced on October 4, 2008, during the church's 178th Semiannual General Conference by LDS Church president Thomas S. Monson.
-The temple is the church's first in the state of Pennsylvania, and the first temple between Washington, D.C. and New York City.
+Completed in 2016, the intent to construct the temple was announced on October 4, 2008, during the church's general conference by LDS Church president Thomas S. Monson.
+The temple is the church's first in the state of Pennsylvania, and the first temple between Washington, D.C., and New York City.

 History

 Following the October 2008 announcement of plans to build a temple in Philadelphia, on November 19, 2009, the LDS Church announced it would be on Vine Street in downtown Philadelphia, directly northeast of Logan Circle.
 This location places the temple near the Parkway Central Library, Family Court Building, and the Cathedral Basilica of Saints Peter and Paul, head church of the Roman Catholic Archdiocese of Philadelphia.

-Ground was broken for the temple on September 17, 2011.
-Local community leaders were present for the ceremonies which were presided over by Henry B. Eyring, First Counselor in the church's First Presidency.
+Local community leaders were present for groundbreaking ceremonies on September 17, 2011, Henry B. Eyring, First Counselor in the church's First Presidency, presiding.
 By July 2012, no significant work had begun on the temple as a contractor had not been found to remove the existing parking lot and start the below ground excavation for the two-level parking garage.
 In November 2012, the Philadelphia Art Commission granted final approval for the temple design, despite some members feeling the building was too similar to other buildings in the vicinity in its appearance.
 Most of the parking lot on the temple site had been removed by February 2013, and by May 2 that year, the underground digging for the building of the temple had been completed.
 The building was framed to its full height by August 2014.

 Exterior design and decoration

-The church commissioned a contemporary temple from Perkins+Will, but chose a neoclassical design from architect of record FFKR, with Perkins+Will designing the temple's interior, plaza, garage, landscape, and a services building.
+The church commissioned a contemporary temple from Perkins&Will but chose a neoclassical design from architect of record FFKR, with Perkins+Will designing the temple's interior, plaza, garage, landscape, and a services building.
 Roger Jackson of FFKR said that his company studied notable Philadelphia buildings when designing the temple, such as Christ Church's tower, Independence Hall's interior, and Franklin Institute.

 The exterior is light gray Deer Island granite—unlike the pre-cast concrete of most temples—to match nearby buildings, as does the Corinthian order detailing.
 Forty-four Japanese maple trees are at the base of the temple.
 Its interior uses Georgian style to represent the early history of the United States and LDS Church.